Homyku/Homyku/README.md

 # 💫 About Me:
-I'm 3rh year student of ICT on University of Sience and Technology<br>in Cracov.
+I'm 3rd year student of ICT on University of Science and Technology<br>in Cracow.
 Some time ago I started learning Angular, HTML, CSS and JS. <br>My interests are graphic, football (it's football not soccer like Americans<br>call it), technology, music and oriental cuisine.

 ## 🌐 Socials: